 Saving Money = Making Money

 In NYC and other metro locations nationwide, water service isn't getting any cheaper and utility management isn’t getting any easier.
-For landlords who are already seeing the numbers on their water meters rise and rise, taking steps to lower your monthly costs could be crucial as prices continue to rise.
+For landlords who are already seeing the numbers on their water meters rise, taking steps to lower your monthly costs could be crucial as prices continue to increase.
 By investing wisely and avoiding tactics with no measurable return-on-investment, you can protect their profit margins in the months to come.